News

 • Work with biosecurity officers conducting disease surveillance

 You’ll get to see what the job is really like whilst getting credit towards your degree.
 You may be in the lab or out on farms with livestock or cropping programs.
-This possibilities are enormous.
+This possibilities are extensive.

 Competitions